 Inheritance: Inheritance tax is imposed at regressive rates from 2% to 0.50% depending on the value of the inheritance.

 Residents: Residents are taxed on their worldwide income.
 Residents may deduct personal allowances and allowances for dependents.

 Tenant Security: The agreement automatically terminates at the end of the contract and no further notice is necessary.
 The landlord can terminate the lease before the agreed term only if the tenant did not pay rent for three consecutive months and if the tenant did not comply with the contractual provisions.

-Domestic political instability is also exacerbating the not-so-rosy outlook for Romania.
-This year alone, the country has gone through three governments.
-Prime Minister Victor Ponta replaced Mihai-Razvan Ungureanu, who in February 2012 succeeded Emil Boc, who was forced to resign amid violent protests at his government's drastic public spending cuts.
-In addition, the power struggle between PM Ponta and President Traian Basescu has dragged foreign investors’ confidence down, pushed currency to record lows and boosted borrowing costs.
-The feud of the country’s two top leaders is expected to continue before parliamentary elections to be held in December 2012.
+In 2012, the country went through three governments.
+Prime Minister Victor Ponta replaced Mihai-Razvan Ungureanu, who in February 2012 had succeeded Emil Boc, who was forced to resign amid violent protests at his government's drastic public spending cuts.

 Thousands of laid-off workers took to the streets in protest against mass layoffs, and generally the country has been in ferment.